Theme

 MiniMax Skills is a GitHub repository presented around structured development skills for coding agents across frontend, mobile, fullstack, and related work.

 The repository presents MiniMax Skills as a skills library for AI coding agents.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is